Tonyukuk: Family

-He was father to Eletmiš Bilgä Qatun and a father-in-law to Bilgä Qaγan, thus a grandfather to Yollïg and Teŋrï Qaγans.
+He was father to Qutluğ Säbäg Qatun and a father-in-law of Bilge Qaghan', thus a grandfather to Yollıg Khagan and Tengri Qaghan.

 Legacy

-His biography, achievements and advice for state administration were carved in the so-called Orkhon-Turkic script on two stele erected around 716 (before his death) at a site known as Bayn Tsokto, in Ulaanbataar's Nalaikh district.
+His biography, achievements and advice for state administration were carved in Old Turkic script on two stele erected around 716 (before his death) at a site known as Bayn Tsokto, in Ulaanbaatar's Nalaikh district.
 Yuan era Uyghur official Xie Wenzhi (楔文質), as well as Korean Gyeongju Seol clan claimed descent from Tonyukuk.

 He was mentioned and remembered in some Uyghur Manichaean texts later in Qocho.

 The Berlin Manichaean manuscript found in Qocho read as follows: